pauleveritt/pycharm_companion/docs/tutorials/react_typescript/class_state/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 4m59s
-    excerpt: Make a simple class component with local counter state.
+    excerpt: Make a very simple class component with local counter state, then make an interface for that state.
     is_pro: True
     references:
         author: